HealthReact Privacy Policy

 8. Use of Google API data and Limited Use compliance

-HealthReact's use and transfer of information received from Google APIs will adhere to the Google API Services User Data Policy, including the Limited Use requirements.
+HealthReact's use and transfer of information received from Google APIs adheres to the Google API Services User Data Policy, including its Limited Use requirements.

-HealthReact uses Google API data only to provide or improve user-facing and study-related HealthReact functionality, including authorised data synchronization, research data collection, study monitoring, dashboards, reports, analysis, and study-specific interventions.
+HealthReact uses Google Health API data only for the original ethics-approved research purpose described to the participant and for visible HealthReact functionality supporting that purpose, including authorised data synchronization, study monitoring, dashboards, reports, predefined analysis, and study-specific interventions.

 HealthReact does not use Google API data for advertising.